ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Reconsider the removed perks (Fast Reload, Sickness, Extended Magazine).
 Perhaps they could be retained with a smaller effect, plus a disadvantage?
   - Fast Reload: Change to "Light Clips", which increase reload speed but reduce clip size.
-  - Extended Magazine: Chance +300% to +20%, and add a small debuff.
+  - Extended Magazine: Chance +300% to +20%, and add a small debuff. (still needed if we have Armory?)
-  - Sickness: ??
+  - Sickness: Also reduce player health to half?
+Tricky to mod because it doesn't have an editable parameter, it's either ON or OFF.
-- With Fast Reload & Extended Magazine removed, do weapons need to have their reload speeds and clip sizes buffed slightly to compensate?
+- With Fast Reload & Extended Magazine removed, should weapons have their reload speeds and clip sizes buffed slightly to compensate?